-Dads were made so Mom would have someone to keep in line, it gives her purpose.
 Dads were created to give kids something to climb on, jump on, and bounce on.
 Dads were created to give others a higher sense of accomplishment.

-As a Father, I pride myself in my ability to give my wife and kids a sense of accomplishment.
+As a Father, I pride myself in my ability to give my kids a sense of accomplishment.
 I hope your father’s day can be just as beneficial to those around you and that you take an extra long nap, grill a few extra burgers, and watch many hours of the game.

 Happy Father’s Day!